The walk to honor wabanaki veterans

 Chief Orono's story and legacy of dedicated service to what became the United States is not widely known.
 Similarly, too few Mainers are aware that June 21 is the day on which the State of Maine officially recognizes Native American Veterans Day.
 We hope this walk will change that.

 This event is part of the Walk for Historical and Ecological Recovery (WHERE), a series convened by Atlantic Black Box devoted to grassroots truthseeking and transformation.
-It is organized under the leadership of James Eric Francis, Sr. in collaboration with the Penobscot Nation Cultural & Historic Preservation Department, the Town of Orono, the City of Old Town, the UMaine Wabanaki Center, Bangor Public Library, Orono Public Library, RSU 26, The Wilson Center, The Church of Universal Fellowship, and Orono Arts Fest and is funded in part by Morton-Kelly Charitable Trust, Maine Humanities Council, Maine Community Foundation, Sewall Foundation, and from generous donors, as well as from Cyr Bus Line, Hannaford, and other local sponsors.
+It is organized under the leadership of James Eric Francis, Sr. in collaboration with the Penobscot Nation Cultural & Historic Preservation Department, the Town of Orono, the City of Old Town, the UMaine Wabanaki Center, Bangor Public Library, Orono Public Library, RSU 26, The Wabanaki Alliance, The Abbe Museum, Wabanaki Public Health & Wellness, The Wilson Center, The Church of Universal Fellowship, Ça C’est Bon, and Orono Arts Fest.
+It is funded in part by Morton-Kelly Charitable Trust, Maine Humanities Council, Maine Community Foundation, Sewall Foundation, and from generous donors, as well as from Cyr Bus Line, Hannaford, and other local sponsors.